Discuss components, characteristics, and types of contemporary outpatient care.

 Licensure, Certification, Regulation, and Accreditation

 Regardless of the type of center, all outpatient physical therapy providers must be certified as individuals or as a group practice to be reimbursed for their services.
 Provider organizations are certified by agencies in each state to be either rehabilitation agencies or certified outpatient rehabilitation facilities (CORFs).
 These certification processes are complex.
-Simply stated, the difference between the two types of certifications is in ...
+Simply stated, the difference between the two types ...